-From managing festivals, events and museums to working as an advisor in the community, education and government sector – you'll emerge from this program as a highly skilled, reflective and ethical practitioner committed to making a contribution to arts management and the community.
+From managing festivals, events and museums to working as an advisor in the community, education and government sector, you'll emerge from this degree as a highly skilled, reflective and ethical practitioner committed to making a contribution to arts management and the community.

-You'll have many opportunities to develop networks with industry practitioners to help establish yourself as an arts professional.
+You'll have many opportunities to develop networks with industry practitioners to help establish yourself in this space.

-This program has a studio-learning environment that reflects industry practice.
+The Master of Arts (Arts Management) is based in a studio learning environment that reflects industry practice.
 All staff members have arts industry experience.

-Arts management specialists, as well as program graduates, present lectures and contribute to seminars throughout the semester, and you'll attend field trips to industry workplaces.
+Arts management specialists and alumni will present lectures and contribute to seminars throughout the semester, and you'll attend field trips to industry workplaces.
 You'll gain feedback on your written assessments and presentations from academics and guest presenters.

-This program has strong connections with industry.
-Working on projects with industry is built into the course content, allowing you to learn as you go rather than waiting for graduation.
+This degree has strong connections with industry.
+Working on projects with industry is built into the curriculum, allowing you to build practical skills and professional networks while you study.

 RMIT University is committed to providing you with an education that strongly links formal learning with professional and vocational practice.

 Exchange opportunities with interstate or international universities are available for all students.
 The content and skills taught in this program are of a global standard, which allows you to work locally and internationally.